Justification of Red List Category

 Conservation and research actions in place

-The entire known range is within the Los Nevados National Park.
+A large part of the range is protected within the Los Nevados National Park.

 Conservation and research actions needed